About VMC

 Traci’s entrée into the nonprofit world came, quite appropriately, as a volunteer.
 She transitioned into program design and management, engaging volunteers by necessity and learning to develop systems for integrating volunteers in myriad capacities to support mission-focused work.
 Volunteer management became a true passion and Traci has since created vibrant volunteer programs for organizations in the fields of social justice, senior advocacy and education.
 Creating volunteer programs from the ground up for small to mid-sized organizations has become a specialty, but the core concepts of establishing a sound and supportive system for engaging community members in service to an organization’s mission translate universally.

 In addition to her professional work in the field of volunteer engagement, Traci volunteers her own time in a variety of ways.
-She is a former member of the Board of Directors for Denver DOVIA (Directors of Volunteers In Agencies), has presented multiple times at the Colorado Nonprofit Association Fall Conference, the Colorado Conference on Volunteerism, and Rural Philanthropy Days, and volunteers at a skilled nursing facility with her two young children.
-She is also an active PTA member and a lover of horses, yoga, and hiking with her Labrador Retriever, Sunshine Daydream.
+She is a former member of the Board of Directors for Denver DOVIA (Directors of Volunteers In Agencies), has presented at the Colorado Nonprofit Association Conference, the Colorado Conference on Volunteerism, Rural Philanthropy Days, and AL!VE National Summit on Volunteer Engagement.
+She is also an active volunteer at her kids’ schools, and a lover of horses, yoga, and hiking with her Labrador Retriever, Sunshine Daydream.